 The name Castle Combe comes in part from a 12th-century Norman castle which once stood 600 metres to the north of the village.
 It was built on the site of an old Roman Villa by Reginald de Dunstanville – illegitimate son of King Henry I – during the 1135–1154 Civil War.
 And the other part of the name comes from the valley the village sits in, known as a ‘combe’ in Old English.

 The castle was abandoned by the 14th century and its buildings are long gone, though you can still see some earth and stoneworks.
-Instead a manor house was built in the valley below – it’s now the Manor House Hotel, though it was heavily upgraded and remodeled by the Victorians.
+Instead a manor house was built in the valley below – it’s now the Manor House hotel, though it was heavily upgraded and remodeled by the Victorians.

 Castle Combe flourished in the 15th century as it became an important centre of the wool industry.
 It was particularly known for making a red and white fabric known as ‘Castlecombe’, which was sold in London and beyond.
 The waters of the By Brook were used to power a fulling mill and wash fleeces.
-And many of the cottages you see today were built to house spinners and weavers.
+And many of the cottages you see today were built to house the spinners and weavers.

 Map of Castle Combe